-On September 16th, 1994 at the Ariel primary school in rural Zimbabwe, 60+ school children described seeing a disc shaped craft land behind the school during the morning break time.
-Some of them reported seeing two strange beings approach the group.
+On September 16th, 1994 at the Ariel primary school in rural Zimbabwe, over sixty school children described seeing a disc-shaped craft land behind the school during morning break time.
+Some of them reported seeing two beings approach the group.
 There were multiple sightings of unusual aerial phenomena by thousands of Zimbabweans during this same time period.

 The children were interviewed immediately after the event by Tim Leach, BBC Bureau Chief for Zimbabwe, and then by several other news agencies.
 Noted Harvard psychiatrist Dr. John Mack traveled to Zimbabwe to interview the children in depth due to the unusual nature of this event.
 After exhaustive investigation, Dr. Mack concluded that the children were not making up the story.

 Though this story was initially publicized worldwide, it quickly disappeared from the public eye but not from the hearts and minds of those who witnessed it.
 For twenty years many of the witnesses have felt that their voices have not been heard.
 Until now.